openehr-finland/public/documentation/implementation_guides/IG_language_and_localization.md

 The goal of the openEHR translation work in Finland is to translate the archetypes so that they are localized to the Finnish operating environment, using international archetypes as widely as possible.
 In practice, this means that national legislation, recommendations, vocabularies and code lists must be taken into account in the implementation of the translation work.
 In addition, we always try to use well-established expressions used in clinical work.

 The translation work primarily aims to ensure compatibility with the Finnish operating environment by developing expressions of the original archetype or expanding the archetypes, if necessary.
+It should be noted that according to the recommendations of the international openEHR community, translation work should refrain from changing the original meaning and descriptions of the archetypes.
+However, somethimes the examples and recommendations in the original English descriptions of the archetypes can either be changed to reflect the Finnish operating environment or left out completely.
+If in the descriptions or other definitions of the original archetype, too specific levels are identified, which cause problems in the national localization work, these observations can be reported to the international community in the form of proposals for changes.

 ### Standard process for translation work